ARMmbed/workshop-ada-lovelace-ble/instructions.md

 ## Setup

+1. Attach the BLE Shield to your development board.
-1. Connect the *Microcontroller name* board to your computer. *If more instructions are needed, add them here (for example, which USB connection to use).*
+1. Connect the NUCLEO_F401RE board to your computer.
 1. The board mounts as a mass-storage device (like a USB drive).
-Verify that you can see it (the drive name will be MBED).
+Verify that you can see it (the drive name will be NUCLEO).
 1. Go to [http://developer.mbed.org](http://developer.mbed.org).
 1. Create an ARM mbed account if you do not have one.
 1. On the top right corner, click the Compiler button.